zal0302/zal0302.github.io/_pages/about.md

 * 2019: Outstanding Graduate in Harbin Institute of Technology.
 * 2019: Second-Class Scholarship of Harbin Institute of Technology.
 * 2018: Third-Class Scholarship of Harbin Institute of Technology.
+* 2017: Third-Class Scholarship of Harbin Institute of Technology.
 * 2016: UHV Scholarship (the highest national wide scholarship for students specialized in electrical engineering in China).
-* 2015: First-Class Scholarship of Harbin Institute of Technology.
+* 2016: First-Class Scholarship of Harbin Institute of Technology.
 * 2015: Second Prize in the Chinese Mathematics Competitions (CMC).
 * 2015: Second-Class Scholarship of Harbin Institute of Technology.
 {: style="text-align: justify;"}